 - Internal Controls.
 Our audit committee reviews and submits internal control procedures and policies to our board of directors for approval, analyzes and approves operations manuals and evaluates our internal control system, reporting its findings and recommendations to our board of directors. - Code of Ethics.
 Our audit committee analyzes amendments to our code of ethics and submits its recommendations to our board of directors for its approval. - Financial Information.
 Our audit committee makes recommendations to our board of directors concerning the preparation of our financial information to ensure it is useful, adequate and reliable.
 The committee also reviews our financial statements, on a quarterly and annual basis, before they are presented to our board of directors and reviews the relevant changes in accounting principles to ensure our financial statements comply with them. - Compliance.
-Our audit committee reviews and approves the annual program of our compliance unit before it is presented to our board of directors, and the committee verifies our compliance with the program. - Anti-Money Laundering and Anti-Funding to Terrorism.
-Our audit committee examines and approves annually the working plan about this matter.
-Each semester the committee evaluates the fulfillment of this plan and its outcomes. - Internal Auditing.
+Our audit committee reviews and approves the annual program of our compliance unit before it is presented to our board of directors, and the committee verifies our compliance with the program. - Internal Auditing.
 Our audit committee evaluates and makes recommendations to our board of directors concerning the appointment of the head of our internal audit unit, reviews and approves our yearly auditing plan, supervises and evaluates the independence, quality and effectiveness of our internal auditing department, facilitates communication between our board of directors and our auditors, oversees training of internal auditors and oversees the implementation of corrective measures taken based on the recommendations from the audit committee. - External Auditing.
-Our audit committee submits external auditing candidates to our board of directors for its approval, verifies that we rotate external auditors every five years, evaluates the independence of the external auditor, ensures that the external auditing program is based on contractual agreements and reviews the external auditor's reports before they are presented to our board of directors - External Supervision.
+Our audit committee submits external auditing candidates to our board of directors for its approval, verifies that we rotate external auditors every five years, evaluates the independence of the external auditor, ensures that the external auditing program is based on contractual agreements and reviews the external auditor's reports before they are presented to our board of directors. - External Supervision.
 Our audit committee reviews the results of any inspections by external supervisory bodies and oversees our compliance with their recommendations. - Systems.
 The audit committee is informed about the incidents that occur in systems and services provided to users through electronic media (i.e., e-mail and websites), to ensure that measures are taken to prevent or avoid them in the future. - Outsourcing Operations.
-The audit committee is informed of the performance of contracted services to third parties, as well as of compliance with applicable regulations relating to such services, to ensure that appropriate mechanisms are followed to manage, control and protect information created, received, transmitted, processed or stored in the technological infrastructure, telecommunications or information processing services that are performed by such third parties.
+The audit committee is informed of the performance of contracted services to third parties, as well as of compliance with applicable regulations relating to such services, to ensure that appropriate mechanisms are followed to manage, control and protect information created, received, transmitted, processed or stored in the technological infrastructure, telecommunications or information processing services that are performed by such third parties. - Credit Risk.
+The audit committee is provided with quarterly reports on the deviations detected with respect to objectives, guidelines, policies, procedures, strategy and current regulations concerning credit.